ExperimentGrind

 Default Calculation: Automatically set to a preferred container based on the result of PreferredContainer function.
 PreferredContainer function returns the smallest model of ECL standardized container which is compatible with model and can hold the provided volume.

-Programmatic Pattern: ((ObjectP[{Model[Container], Object[Container]}] | _String) | Automatic) | Null
+Programmatic Pattern: (ObjectP[{Model[Container, Vessel], Object[Container, Vessel]}] | _String) | Automatic

 SamplesOutStorageCondition

-Pattern Description: {AmbientStorage, Refrigerator, Freezer, DeepFreezer, CryogenicStorage, YeastIncubation, YeastShakingIncubation, BacterialIncubation, BacterialShakingIncubation, MammalianIncubation, ViralIncubation, CrystalIncubation, AcceleratedTesting, IntermediateTesting, LongTermTesting, UVVisLightTesting}, Desiccated, VacuumDesiccated, RefrigeratorDesiccated, or Disposal or an object of type or subtype Model[StorageCondition] or Null.
+Pattern Description: {AmbientStorage, EnclosedAmbientStorage, Refrigerator, Freezer, DeepFreezer, CryogenicStorage, YeastIncubation, YeastShakingIncubation, BacterialIncubation, BacterialShakingIncubation, MammalianIncubation, ViralIncubation, CrystalIncubation, AcceleratedTesting, IntermediateTesting, LongTermTesting, UVVisLightTesting}, Desiccated, VacuumDesiccated, RefrigeratorDesiccated, or Disposal or an object of type or subtype Model[StorageCondition] or Null.

 Sample Prep Options